-The Department of Health advises that whooping cough (pertussis) in Iqaluit is an ongoing health concern.
+The Department of Health advises that whooping cough (pertussis) has now spread throughout the territory, and is a serious and active health concern.

 The best way to protect yourself from whooping cough is to ensure everyone in your household is vaccinated.
 It is very important that pregnant women in the last trimester, and their families, receive the pertussis vaccine to protect the babies, who could get very sick if they get infected.